 According to his website, Walker was ”driven to run” by “recent disturbing policy changes that are detrimental to our environment and … will lead to pollution, discourage renewable energy, and accelerate climate change in order to benefit big businesses and the fossil fuel industry.”

 He is the only Agriculture Commissioner candidate who voiced straight opposition to withdrawal from NAFTA.
 The others have cited produce dumping from Mexico in criticizing the pact (Sun-Sentinel, 5/29/18).

 Walker’s “Vision for Florida” includes positions on: conservation; consumer services; agriculture; food and nutrition; gun rights; renewable energy; and water.

 As you can see, there is much similarity among each party’s candidates for office.
 In many cases, the issues they mention and the positions they take align them clearly along the national partisan divide.
 That said, differences can perhaps be discerned from the things they do not mention.

 In the ten weeks between now and Election Day, there will be opportunities to learn more about the candidates and attend candidate forums and meet-and-greets.
-I will post these events as I see them on the Sparker’s Soapbox Event Calendar, and share who I’ll vote for in August.
+I will post these events as I see them on the Sparker’s Soapbox Event Calendar.